Washington, DC

 • On January 10, 2020, the Trump administration proposed new NEPA regulations that fundamentally alter the statute’s implementing procedures in ways that are certain to have damaging effects on wildlife, habitats and communities.

-• On February 25, 2020, Jamie Rappaport Clark, president and CEO of Defenders of Wildlife, testified in support of NEPA to the Department of the Interior and spoke to NEPA supporters outside afterward.
+• On February 25, 2020, Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife, testified in support of NEPA to the Department of the Interior and spoke to NEPA supporters outside afterward.

 • Defenders of Wildlife submitted detailed technical comments on the proposed regulation and joined additional technical comments by national and regional coalition partners.